CapableCat/RRFE/README.md

 > ImageNet
 >
-Place the dataset in the data folder.
+Place the dataset in the data folder in the root directory.

 # Trainning